Giftbit/Lightrail-API-V2-Docs/apiary-sources/data-structures/TransactionParty.md

 + source (string) - `stripe`: a tokenized credit card for Stripe.
 + customer (string) - `stripe`: a Stripe customer ID (uses customer's default source).
 + maxAmount (number) - `stripe`: the maximum amount that can be charged to the given Stripe source.
 + minAmount (number) - `stripe`: the minimum amount that can be charged to the given Stripe source.
 If unset [Stripe's default for the currency](https://stripe.com/docs/currencies#minimum-and-maximum-charge-amounts) will be used.
-If set to a number lower than Stripe's min amount Stripe may fail to complete the charge.
+Setting a lower number is not recommended unless the settlement currency is different from the transaction currency.
-+ forgiveSubMinCharges (boolean) - `stripe`: if true charge amounts below `minAmount` will be forgiven (not charged so that the transaction may complete).
++ forgiveSubMinAmount (boolean) - `stripe`: if true charge amounts below `minAmount` will be forgiven (not charged so that the transaction may complete).
 This amount will be tracked in the response `totals.forgiven`.
+Has no effect if the top level `allowRemainder=true`.
 + additionalStripeParams (AdditionalStripeChargeParams) - `stripe`: additional parameters passed to Stripe when creating a charge.
 See [Stripe's documentation](https://stripe.com/docs/api) for more information.

 ## TransactionParty (StripeOrLightrailTransactionParty)